ws-garcia/VBA-CSV-interface/README.md

 * __Like SQL queries on CSV files__.
 Add your own logic to mimic SQL queries and filter data by criteria (=, <>, >=, <=, AND, OR).
 * __Flexible__.
 Import only certain range of records from the given file, import fields (columns) by indexes or names, read records in sequential mode.
 * __Dynamic Typing support__.
 Turn CSV data field to a desired VBA data type.
-* __Data sorting__.
-Sort CSV imported data using the hyper-fast(100k records per second) [Yaroslavskiy Dual-Pivot Quicksort](https://web.archive.org/web/20151002230717/http://iaroslavski.narod.ru/quicksort/DualPivotQuicksort.pdf) like Java.
+* __Multi-level data sorting__.
+Sort CSV imported data over multiple columns using the hyper-fast(100k records per second) [Yaroslavskiy Dual-Pivot Quicksort](https://web.archive.org/web/20151002230717/http://iaroslavski.narod.ru/quicksort/DualPivotQuicksort.pdf) like Java and also other methods like: IntroSort, HeapSort and Merge sort.
 * __Microsoft Access compatible__.
 The library has a version for those who feel in comfort working through DAO databases, [download from here](https://github.com/ws-garcia/VBA-CSV-interface/raw/master/src/Access_version.zip).

 ## Getting started